 - Coordinate with local, online Juneteenth events (like festivals, poetry readings, online celebrations or protests) and encourage your employees to attend

-Remember: When celebrating Juneteenth at your organization this year, there are 364 other days a year where you can take action to better support your Black employees and the Black community.
+Remember: When celebrating Juneteenth at your organization this year, there are also 364 other days a year where you can take action to better support your Black employees and the Black community.